 So then, how does a mid-market manufacturing business get data right?

-1. Instill strong leadership and ownership.
+1. Strong leadership and ownership.

 Production and business teams will have to be involved as well, taking responsibility to help get the data right and keep it that way.
-And since data quality is an ongoing exercise, the senior team must receive reports at regular meetings.
+And since data quality is an ongoing exercise, the senior team should receive reports at regular meetings.

 2. Identify the problems and their solutions.